Roomshambles0/LMS-Next13/README.md

 | `dev`           | Starts a development instance of the app |

+## Future Enhancements

+- [ ] Add settings section where student or teacher can edit their profile info.
+- [ ] Integreate live google meet like functionality.
+- [ ] Payment gateway modifications.
+- [ ] email functionality when new chapter is released in the course.
+- [ ] ...
+(Add more future enhancements)

 ## Acknowledgments

 - Special thanks to the open-source community and the authors of the libraries used in this project.